lsst-sitcom/sitcomtn-163/index.md

 ### Red Sequence Redshift

-Checking the redshift of the red sequence members acts as a self-consitency check which for photometry and photo-z estimates.
+Checking the redshift of the red sequence members acts as a self-consistency check for photometry and photo-z estimates.
 Applying the same red sequence cuts seen in {numref}`CMD_rs` on the DESI matched sample we can directly read off spectroscopic redshifts which we show in {numref}`matched_rs`.
 We can further validate the photo-*z* estimators by comparing the DESI N(z) for the red sequence to the photometric N(z) which we display in {numref}`matched_rs_pdf`.